Climate Crisis

 Glasgow Climate Pact

-This global agreement was created as a result of the COP 26, it includes some of the strongest commitments to combat climate change ever agreed in history, including agreements on emissions cuts, reduction of carbon use, monetary aid to developing countries, measures to curb deforestation, reduction of methane emissions and investment in clean technologies.
+As a result of COP 26, this global agreement was created, which includes some of the strongest commitments to combat climate change ever agreed in history, including agreements on emissions cuts, reduction of carbon use, monetary aid to developing countries, measures to curb deforestation, reduction of methane emissions and investment in clean technologies.
 This new agreement was welcomed as a promising step forward, but faces criticism for not including immediate actions.
 Find all the information about the summit here!

 Glasgow Climate Pact